 Role of the General Assembly

 The General Assembly plays a key role in the financing of peacekeeping.
-The sixty-seventh session opened on 18 September 2012.
+The sixty-eighth session opened on 17 September 2013.

 UN Photo/Paulo Filgueiras